ZuxingGit/WeatherConditionDistribution/README.md

 4. u can type "put" in ContentServer window, then it will read local file, generate a PUT message and send it to AggregationServer
 > put

 5. u can type "get" in GETClient window, then it will generate a GET message, send it to AggregationServer and parse received message from AggregationServer.
-It could be a correct weather info or error code
+The response could be a correct weather info or error code.
 > get
+#No stationID.
+It will get the newest entry from AS.
+> get <stationID>
+#With stationID.
+It will get the newest entry of the specific weather station from AS

 6. Now, u can type "put" or "get" in their own windows in any order u want. you can see output details in server's window or clients' windows.